makerdao/mips/MIP41/mip41.md

 This process component allows Governance to offboard a Facilitator.

-If a Core Unit is being offboarded, the Facilitator immediately loses all special powers listed on MIP41c2/ MIP41c3.
+If a vote for Core Unit offboarding passes, the Facilitator immediately loses all special powers listed on MIP41c2/ MIP41c3.

 The Facilitator becomes a *Retiring* Facilitator in charge of executing the unwinding process for the offboarding Core Unit (described on MIP39c3).
 If the Retiring Facilitator fails to execute the unwinding plan, an *Interim* Facilitator - further defined in MIP41c6 - will take over these responsibilities.